mjstraughan/CubingHistory/docs/index.md

 When providing credit for a contribution, Cubing History follows a set of attribution standards:

 - **Substantial Contribution:** Creation or proposal credit goes to the person or group who both had the idea and significantly contributed to its development.
-If the idea had already been proposed by others, but abandoned or not pursued, credit goes to the person or group who developed it.
+If the idea had already been proposed by others, but abandoned or not pursued, credit goes to the person or group who developed it if the development was an independent proposal.
+If the new development acknowledges the prior proposal as an inspiration, both the original proposal and the developers are credited.

 - **Early Suggestion:** If a person or group simply mentioned an idea and didn't follow it up with development effort, credit isn't given as a creator or proposer if the idea is one that required development and if the idea was later re-proposed and developed by another individual or group.
 However, these early suggestions are still provided as an interesting part of history.